 8. The report also may contain recommendation for actions to resolve the complaint, including but not limited to educational programs, counseling/coaching, mediation, remedies for the complainant, and a referral to disciplinary procedures, as appropriate.

-9. The report may be used as evidence in other related procedures, such as subsequent complaints, grievances and/or disciplinary actions or lawsuit.
+9. The report may be used as evidence in other related procedures, such as subsequent complaints, grievances and/or disciplinary actions or lawsuits.

 10. The complainant and the respondent shall be informed in writing of the completion of the investigation and the outcome of the investigation.
 The complainant shall be informed of the findings and of actions taken or recommended to resolve the complaint, if any, that are directly related to the complainant, such as a recommendation that the accused not contact the complainant.
 The complainant may be notified generally that the matter has been referred for disciplinary action, but shall not be informed of the details of the recommended disciplinary action without the consent of the respondent.
 The respondent shall be informed of the findings and of actions taken or recommended to resolve the complaint and shall be notified generally of referrals for disciplinary action and recommended disciplinary action.